MSW Course Offerings & Descriptions

 • SWK516 Social Work in Health Care

-This one-credit elective course is designed to help the advanced-year graduate student in social work who is interested in direct practice with families in health care settings toward a fuller understanding of the applications of specialized methods of intervention in social work practice with a broad array of families.
-It builds on knowledge of families in the social environment as considered in SWK500 as well as knowledge related to generalist social work practice and the current social policy environment in healthcare.
+The course builds on knowledge of families in the social environment as considered in SWK500.
+It also builds on the knowledge related to generalist social work practice and the current social policy environment in healthcare.
 1 S.H., 1 C.H.

 • SWK519 Qualitative Research In Social Work